The above picture was taken in the USA in 2008-9 approximately.

-I am a retired Solicitor who practiced divorce law.
-I live in Barnes, West London, England.
+I am a retired Solicitor who practiced divorce and general law.
+I live in Ham, near Richmond, Surrey, England.
 Before practicing as a locum solicitor I worked in a number of businesses including photofinishing and, yes, there were other jobs including working as a freelance photographer illustrating articles on well known personalities.
 This was mainly photojournalistic portrait photography and my first form of self-employment.

 Having retired from law work in 2005, I decided to keep myself focused by building a website that could earn money to improve the lives of cats on an international level.
 This has been a rewarding challenge the result of which is this website, which is constantly under construction.
 The site is doing quite well.
 At early 2009, it has about 8,000 visitors per day, including the sub-domains.
 Update April 2010: 11,000 unques per day on PoC and about 2,000 on the blog is the usual.
 But things change as always.
 Update Oct 2010: 14,000 uniques per day, sometimes, but this fluctuates!

-My mother passed on her love of cats to me but my interest in animals goes wider.
+I love animals.
 Having a great interest in wildlife and its preservation, I am painfully aware of the gradual erosion of wild cat habitat, for example.
 I believe that not enough emphasis is being placed on this.
 I am also aware of the difficult lives of domestic cats in many parts of the world.
 This site discusses this on a number of levels.
-But the core of the website is Helmi’s wonderful cat photographs.

 I have kept cats for many years.
 They have always been moggies, cats that have come to me.
 My favorite cat is the one who comes to me and quietly asks for help.
 I live with Binnie, Charlie and Michelle.
 Binnie is a female tuxedo cat, 18 years of age (at Oct 2010), who I found hiding under a parked car on a cold November night in London’s Notting Hill Gate, where I lived at the time.
 Update: Binnie has passed on to a better place.
 Greatly missed.
 She had a long and good life.